DSG-Net: Learning Disentangled Structure and Geometry for 3D Shape Generation: Related Work

 For 2D image generation, the architecture proposed in~\cite{karras2019style} enables intuitive, scale-specific control of high-level attributes for high-resolution image synthesis by automatic unsupervised separation.
 HoloGAN~\cite{nguyen2019hologan} improves the visual quality of generation and allows manipulations by utilizing explicit 3D features to disentangle the shape and appearance in an end-to-end manner from unlabeled 2D images only.

-In 3D shape processing, generative modeling becomes a mainstream topic thanks to the deep learning and tremendous public 3D datasets, some of which contain rich realistic textures.
+In 3D shape processing, generative modeling becomes a mainstream topic thanks to deep learning and tremendous public 3D datasets, some of which contain rich realistic textures.
 Levinson~et~al.~\shortcite{levinson2019latent} propose a supervised generative model to achieve accurate disentanglement of pose and shape in a large-scale human mesh dataset, as well as successfully incorporating techniques such as pose and shape transfer.
 Moreover, CFAN-VAE~\cite{tatro2020unsupervised} proposes to use the intrinsic conformal factor and extrinsic normal feature to achieve geometric disentanglement (pose and identity of human shapes) in an unsupervised way.
 For general textured objects datasets, VON~\cite{zhu2018visual} presents a fully differentiable 3D-aware generative model with a disentangled 3D representation (shape, viewpoint, and texture) for image and shape synthesis.

 Compared to the above works, our work displays a rather novel capability - \emph{disentanglement of structure and geometry} of 3D shapes.
-In this work, we learn a disentangled structured mesh representation for 3D shapes, where the disentanglement is entirely between two explicitly defined factors, namely \emph{structure} and \emph{geometry}.
-Our network can not only be used to generate shapes with improved geometric details, but also allows to exploit independent control of structure and geometry with the disentangled latent spaces. }
+In this work, we learn a disentangled structured mesh representation for 3D shapes, where the disentanglement is entirely between two explicitly defined factors, namely \emph{structure} and \emph{geometry}. \yjrr{Furthermore, the cycle consistency first enables the translation of images and shapes with unpaired examples in an unsupervised manner~\cite{CycleGAN2017,yi2017dualgan,gaovcgan2019}.
+For the enhancement of disentangled learning, we adopt the cycle consistency into our framework to explicitly encourage latent-space disentanglement. } Our network can not only be used to generate shapes with improved geometric details but also allows us to exploit independent control of structure and geometry with the disentangled latent spaces. }